 This recipe is a favorite of mine to serve to a crowd!
 Try to get your hands on some Stone Fire or Brooklyn Bred pizza crust if you can!
 If not, I’ve used the refrigerated pizza dough from Pillsbury and it works great too!
 Baking the crust for 4-5 minutes in the oven, directly on the rack before you top it off- will give you a great crust!
 The beans and sauce can be made 48 hours in advance!
 Just bring the beans to room temp before serving so they warm up in the oven quicker!

 If you can find mini buns, these would be great as sliders!
-The burgers can be marinated, made into patties and placed in the fridge the day before, and the crack sauce can be made 2-3 days in advance.
-I like to make the buttery tandoori onions same day!
-If you have one of those plug in electric griddles, it would work great to keep the burgers warm, and the buns toasty.
+The burgers can be marinated, made into patties, and placed in the fridge the day before, and the Cilantro Jalapeño Sauce can be made 2-3 days in advance.
+I like to make the buttery tandoori onions the same day!
+If you have one of those plug-in electric griddles, it would work great to keep the burgers warm, and the buns toasty.
 Guests can assemble their own burgers!
-Put the crack sauce in a squeeze bottle for less of a mess too!
+Put the Cilantro Jalapeño Sauce in a squeeze bottle for less of a mess too!

 I’ve been making this for years and it’s always a hit!
 You can make this earlier in the day and then bake it right before guests arrive so its hot and bubbly.
 You can also bake it and then transfer it to an IP to keep it warm and serve easier.